A bill currently under consideration in Italy aims to simplify the return to the country of young Italians born abroad.

 Criteria for obtaining a visa

-According to the proposal, the visa will be intended for individuals who do not have Italian citizenship or European, but who have Italian ancestry or demonstrate a strong cultural link with Italy.
+According to the proposal, the visa will be granted to individuals who do not hold Italian or European citizenship, but who have Italian ancestry or demonstrate a strong cultural connection to Italy.

 Knowledge of the Italian language is required, at least at level B1.
 For those without Italian ancestry, certifications issued by Institutes of Culture and Italian Chambers of Commerce abroad will be accepted.